 Note: You can elect to have a third-party heat sink installed for overclocking the processor.
 You'll get the stock cooler thrown in as a backup, just in case you need to install a cooler in the 0.000001% chance the heat sink fails.
 Heat sinks lower CPU temperature by absorbing heat better and dissipating it more efficiently.
 They'll let you keep the CPU from thermal throttling (where the processor slows down so it doesn't overheat).

 Note 2: Upgrading your CPU results in different thermal solutions.
 For example, while all CPUs come with heat sinks, you can use a heat sink to overclock, and we use the Enermax LIQTECH TR4 280MM AIO liquid cooler for all Threadripper processors.
 The price jump from the 2700 to the TR4 1900X incorporates the liquid cooler and the new motherboard, the X399 Designare EX from Gigabyte!

-Note 3: We recommend upgrading your PSU to the 850W upon getting the M4000 graphics card, and getting the 1000W option if you're using a Threadripper processor (1900X and up).
+Note 3: We recommend upgrading your PSU to the 850W upon getting the M4000 graphics card (or better), and getting the 1000W option if you're using a Threadripper processor (1900X and up).
 The 1200 watt option is there so you can have your system last longer and let the power supply run cooler.

 Nvidia Quadro P400: A 2GB video card specifically engineered for editing videos and rendering graphics.
 Need to create 3D models?
 This will (slowly) render those models you need.
 It's a price-friendly workstation GPU, and you can even use it to game lightly!